Observability

 Run Metrics

-Every AgentResult carries metrics for the entire run and per-cycle breakdowns, with no extra configuration needed:
+Every AgentResult carries metrics for the full run and per-cycle breakdowns with no extra configuration:

 Swift